-We have presented the main elements of the control environment for trade tax and surveyed the 20 municipalities with the highest reported trade tax payments (in the aggregate) with regard to their established processes and controls and evaluated the results.
+For the 2020 reporting year, we have presented the main elements of the control environment for trade tax and surveyed the 20 municipalities with the highest reported trade tax payments (taken together) with regard to their established processes and controls and evaluated the results.
 Furthermore, we have presented the local and supra-local audit control mechanisms and asked the 20 municipalities whether these controls have been implemented.
-For the existing process-independent controls, we have reviewed the reports of the State Audit Offices in Lower Saxony and Hesse as well as the reports of individual supra-local audit offices.
-During this review we did not become aware of any findings of control weaknesses with regard to the relevant payment processes.
-We are also not aware of the relevant local representative bodies not having approved the actions of the respective local administration, in whose local authority a company that takes part in EITI reports has its registered office, for the budget year of the period under review.
+Despite the changes in the group of 20 municipalities with the highest reported trade tax payments for the 2021 reporting year, the IA believes that the results of the survey for the 2020 reporting year remain valid for the current 2021 reporting year, given the reasons identified for this change and the different sizes of the municipalities surveyed in the previous year.